 Here are my favorite day trips and excursions in Curacao:

-- Day trip to Klein Curacao with a Catamaran or speed boat!
+⭐ Day Trip to Klein Curacao with a Catamaran or speed boat!
 Klein Curacao is a small, uninhabited island off the coast of Curacao.
 It is the most wholesome and special experience you can have.
 The boat ride is about an hour long.
 Then, you can enjoy the pristine white sandy beach and have lunch on your vessel.
-Cost: about 130 USD
+Cost: about 130 USD (my favorite day trip)

 Willemstad is in walking distance of the cruise port.
 If you are mainly interested in checking out the city, you won’t need a car.